vinaykrishna64/Crypter/README.md

 For encrypting/decrypting
 - select the file you wish to encrypt/decrypt from the select file dropdown
 - select the key you wish to use from the keys dropdown(must be the same as the key used for encryption for decrypt)
 - name the file to which the encrypted/decrypted message is to be saved.(optional, the program creates a file regardless.
-Check the statusbar to see the name after the action completes)
+Check the status bar to see the name after the action completes)
 - hit the encrypt/decrypt button

+note: Unavailble characters in the program are replaced with '*'

 For generating new keys
 - hit the generate key to make a new key